Skip to content

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-3. Type Y to confirm
+3. Enter Y to confirm the change.

-4. Reopen the PowerShell window
+4. Reopen the PowerShell window.

-• Restricted (default): no scripts can run
+• Restricted (default): no scripts are allowed to run

 Solution: